noahehall/multicloud/multicloud.md

   - storage costs
   - data overload
   - ensuring your system is outputting the correct data

-## Compliance

-- focuses on the kind of data handled and stored, and studies an organization’s security processes.
-  - ensure regulation of data happens securely and to understand how your organization shares, stores, and receives information
-  - details the security at a single moment in time and compares it to a specific set of regulatory requirements and frameworks from legislation, industry regulations, and standards created from data protection best practices.
-- key mistakes
-  - security and compliance are NOT the same thing
-  - compliance is not security, but Security is a big part of compliance.
-  - You can be compliant but not secure because compliance doesn’t always achieve security.
-- Becoming secure and compliant means securing information assets, preventing damage, protecting it, and detecting theft

 ## Cloud Financial Management (CFM)